 I've also done a bit of Macro Photography with a Speedlite 270EX II with the flash mounted directly on the hot shoe and bounced off of a small white piece of cardboard.

 I use several different vendors for my photography equipment, depending on what I'm in the market for.
 These are the ones I've used and had good luck with.
-Using any one of them helps me keep this site going and costs you nothing.
+Searching for camera gear and their accompanying reviews on Amazon helps me keep this site going and costs you nothing.

 As an affiliate, I may receive a small commission from your purchase.
 There is no added cost to you.